Serkamma/DDMv2/README.md

-document management
-system designed to work with scanned documents (also called digital archives).
+Document management system designed to work with scanned documents (also called digital archives).
 It extracts text from your scans using OCR, indexes them, and prepares them for full text search.